ChrisHarig/propagation-networks/README.md

 -How do we visualize TMS and what details do we want available to user?
 -Do premises need ID's and are there side effects to them having ID's?
 -Why do we maintain a list of propagators that have been alerted before and not just all props?
+-Do we want all data to be layered?
+Should layered data without values for a layer exist?

 ## References